Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 -> DRAM (Dynamic Random Access Memory):

 D-RAM needs to be recharged constantly to maintain its data.
-Also, the CPU cannot access the data in it while it’s refreshing.
-However, it is cheaper than DRAM.
+During this refresh cycle, the CPU cannot access the data, which can lead to slower performance.
+Despite this, DRAM is more cost-effective compared to SRAM.

 -> SRAM (Static Random Access Memory):

-Unlike DRAM, Static RAM does not need constant recharging.
-Comparatively, S-RAM is faster and expensive than DRAM.
-Besides that, the CPU does not need to wait to access data from SRAM.
+Unlike DRAM, Static RAM does not need constant recharging, making it faster and more reliable than DRAM.
+SRAM allows the CPU to access data without waiting, but it is also more expensive.

-RAM comes in various sizes, starting from 256 MB to 32 GB.
-The number of RAMs you can install on a computer depends on the motherboard.
-A motherboard can have 2-8 slots for installing multiple RAMs.
+RAM is available in various sizes, ranging from 256 MB to 32 GB.
+The number of RAM modules you can install on a computer depends on the motherboard, which typically has 2 to 8 slots for RAM installation.

 2. ROM:

-ROM (Read Only Memory) is another type of Primary Memory in the Computer.
-The ROM is a chip integrated into the motherboard.
-ROM stores only essential system data, which cannot be deleted or modified by the user.
+ROM (Read-Only Memory) is another type of primary memory found in computers.
+It is a chip integrated into the motherboard that stores essential system data, which cannot be deleted or modified by the user.

 Read Only Memory